gjimzhou/MTH9855-Asset-Allocation-and-Portfolio-Management/README.md

 # MTH9855-Asset-Allocation-and-Portfolio-Management
 ## Homework Collection: Asset Allocation and Portfolio Management

-MTH9855 Asset Allocation and Portfolio Management is a graduated course for students of Baruch MFE Program.
+MTH9855 Asset Allocation and Portfolio Management is a graduate course for students of Baruch MFE Program.